Light7734/geodesuka/README.md

 on.
 (Will be done with canvas class, and window as target.)

 - Resolve issue with object being used in multiple stages simultaneously.

+- Work on audio processing for game engine.

+- Link asset libraries such as Assimp, FreeType, FreeImage, and so on to geodesuka.

 # Back Burner: